omondijeff/errorlytic-frontend/DOCKER_SETUP_COMPLETE.md

-# 🐳 DeQuote Docker Setup - COMPLETE! 🎉
+# 🐳 VAGnosis Docker Setup - COMPLETE! 🎉

 ## ✅ What's Been Accomplished

-Your entire DeQuote application has been successfully dockerized!
+Your entire VAGnosis application has been successfully dockerized!
 Here's what's now running in containers:

 ### 🚀 **Frontend Service**